doerodney/terraform/training/terraform_info.md

 See the [cloud-init Cloud config examples](https://cloudinit.readthedocs.io/en/latest/topics/examples.html#) for additional capabilities and examples.

 It should be noted that cloud-init natively supports the usual Linux distributions.
 It does not natively support Windows.
 However, [Cloudbase-Init](https://cloudbase.it/cloudbase-init/) is an Open Source project that purports to be the Windows equivalent of cloud-init.
-This demonstrates [Windows cloudbase-init usage on VMware](https://blogs.vmware.com/management/2019/01/windows-cloud-init-solution.html).
+This link demonstrates [Windows cloudbase-init usage on VMware](https://blogs.vmware.com/management/2019/01/windows-cloud-init-solution.html).
 Commercial support for cloudbase-init is available.

 #### Other Options for Post-Provision Configuration
 Terraform implements a provider for [Chef](https://www.terraform.io/docs/providers/chef/index.html).
 This provider enables specification of a Chef run list to execute.